fltk/fltk/README.Wayland.txt

 should run with a Wayland-enabled FLTK 1.4 library with this single change.

+Note 1: this may require some linker flags to enable exporting symbols from *executable* programs which FLTK uses to "read" the global symbol 'fl_disable_wayland'.
+For for GNU `ld` or any GNU compiler this would be "-rdynamic".

-Caveat: when building a user project with the requirement to use CMake version 3.4 or higher, i.e. using
+Note 2: When building a user project with CMake 3.4 or higher, i.e. using

   cmake_minimum_required (VERSION 3.4)

-or any higher (minimum) CMake version users need to use at least one of the following options:
+or any higher (minimum) CMake version users need to use at least one of the following techniques:

 Option 1: Set target property 'ENABLE_EXPORTS' on all executable
-          targets that require it to disable the Wayland backend.
+          targets that require to disable the Wayland backend.
           This is the preferred solution.

           CMake example:

-          set_target_properties(prog PROPERTIES ENABLE_EXPORTS TRUE)
+          set_target_properties(myprog PROPERTIES ENABLE_EXPORTS TRUE)

 Option 2: Set CMake policy CMP0065 to 'OLD' (to pre-3.4 behavior)
-          This is a quick solution but discouraged because setting CMake policies to 'OLD' is deprecated by definition.
+          This is a quick solution but discouraged because setting CMake policies to 'OLD' is "deprecated by definition".

           CMake code: